 Select Past Performances

 June 24: Trio recital with cellist Lewis Patzner and violinist Corey Mike, performing Chausson’s passionate Piano Trio, Op.
-3. In the Lower Haight of San Francisco at 7:30 PM.
+3. In San Francisco at 7:30 PM.
 Click here for more details.
 Minimum $10 donation.

 May 19: Duet recital with pianist Emily Tian at 8 PM.
-Also performing are percussionists Jack Van Geem and Diego Becerra, as well as pianist Vicky Wei Yi Xu.
+Also performing are percussionists Jack Van Geem and Diego Becerra, and pianist Vicky Wei Yi Xu.
 Crowden Music Center, 1475 Rose St. in Berkeley.
 Tickets are $20/$10 students.

 May 5: Solo piano show on the Sunset Music and Arts series at 7:30 PM.
 Works by Bryce Cannell, Arnold Schoenberg, Maurice Ravel, Claude Debussy, and Joseph Haydn.
-Tickets are $20/$15 senior and students and can be purchased on Eventbrite here.
+Tickets are $20/$15 senior and students.
 1750 29th Avenue in San Francisco.

 April 5: Solo piano and electronics show at CNMAT, 1750 Arch St., Berkeley at 8 PM.
 Works by Matthew Hough, Bryce Cannell, Danny Clay, Arnold Schoenberg, and Elliott Carter.
 Tickets: $10 general/$5 Cal students.
 For more details, click here.